chatwoot/docs/docs/product/features/campaigns/ongoing.md

 </div>

+The URLs in the campaign supports the wildcard patterns.
+See [this guide](/docs/product/features/campaigns/wild-card-url-in-campaigns) to learn more about building a wildcard pattern.

 **Step 3**.
 Visit the URL specified in the campaign and wait for the time configured in the campaign.

 ![add-a-campaign](../images/campaign-message.png)